DNACENSolutions/dnac_ansible_workflows/workflows/device_replacement_rma/README.md

 4. The replacement device must not be in a provisioning state while triggering the RMA workflow.
 5. For switch stacks replacement, the number of stacks for the faulty and replacement device must be the same.

-## The Steps coverd by the automation
+## The Steps covered by the automation
 1. Mark the faulty device for replacement
     From the top-left corner, click the menu icon and choose Provision > Inventory.
     From the Actions drop-down list, choose Inventory > Device Replacement > Mark Device for Replacement.